how to stay warm while skiing

 You might have dressed yourself in the best of coats, zip-ups, tees, leggings, socks and gloves, but without the final finishing touches, your cold-weather outfit is incomplete.
 Here are a few of the additional things you should consider getting.

 - Hats: Never underestimate the importance of keeping your head warm.
 Browse our extensive collection of men’s and women’s hats from brands like Pistil, The North Face, Patagonia and Smartwool, to name a few.
 For great unisex headgear, try the Seirus MagneMask Combo Clava.
 Another excellent headgear option is this Turtle Fur Micro Fur Ninja Mask.

-- Extra Layering Gloves: Need an extra layer of warmth beneath your thicker gloves?
+- Extra layering gloves: Need an extra layer of warmth beneath your thicker gloves?
 Try these Smartwool merino gloves and see if they do the trick.

 Stay Warm and Safe This Winter

-By incorporating just a few of these pieces into your winter skiing wardrobe, you’ll already be well on your way to warmer, safer and more enjoyable ski trip.
+By incorporating a few of these pieces into your winter skiing wardrobe, you’ll already be well on your way to a warmer, safer and more enjoyable ski trip.
 Visit Buckman’s for all your skiwear needs.
 We offer only the best of the best.
 Stop by one of our seven Pennsylvania locations, or shop our full catalog online.

 Ski and snowboard

 How to series